How I Do It -

-Unlike that beautifully engineered and perfectly tuned sports car in your garage, the components of your home audio system are NOT engineered to work together—they need an expert constructor as well.
-Trouble is, just like assembling your sports car, it's no simple project.
+Unlike that beautifully engineered and perfectly tuned sports car in your garage, the components of your home audio system are NOT explicitly engineered to work together—they need an expert constructor as well.
+The trouble is, just like assembling your sports car, it's no simple project.

 Modern audio components are engineered to be quiet devices with low distortion.
 But no matter how much you pay, your audio system is a disparate collection of equipment.
 Each piece is isolated.
-Most equipment designers are so focused on their area of expertise that they ignore the integrated whole.
-To equipment designers, AC power, relative location, equipment interaction, microphonics, and room acoustics are, generally speaking, somebody else's problem.
-I once had an engineer tell me, "it's the other guy's job to keep his noise out of my component."
+Most equipment designers are so focused on their area of expertise that they often ignore the integrated whole.
+To equipment designers, AC power, relative location, equipment interaction, microphonics, and room acoustics are, generally speaking, somebody else's problems.
+An engineer once told me, "it's the other guy's job to keep his noise out of my component."
 And to a degree, he is correct.
-We do not have control as to what component makes what kind of noise.
-But we do have some control over how much noise is created just in how the system gets power and how it is connected as a system.
+We do not have control over what component makes what kind of noise.
+But we have some control over how much noise is created just in how the system gets power and how it is connected.

-The interaction between these components is what will make — or more often break — your home audio system.
+The interaction between these components will make — or, more often, break — your home audio system.
 It's not that your components can't function properly.
 It's that the variables involved will prevent it from doing so.

 Eliminating extra noise and distortion requires an expert understanding of an astonishingly broad range of fundamental concepts.